san985tos/OCP-CNV/README.md

 ## Login to the lab

-- The environment "OpenShift AIO with OCP Virtualization" is needed from RHPDS
+- The environment "OpenShift AIO with OCP Virtualization" is needed from RHPDS.
-- Login to bastion with the information from received email
+- Login to lab host with the information from received email

 ```
 ❯ ssh lab-user@145.40.121.163